Arnold Johnson (industrialist): Tenure in Kansas City

-Johnson signed a lease with the city which contained a three-year escape clause.
-It allowed the A's to break the terms of the lease if attendance dropped below one million.
-Rumors swirled that Johnson intended to keep the team in Kansas City for only a few years before moving it to Los Angeles.
+Johnson then signed a lease with the city which contained a three-year escape clause allowing the A's to break the terms of the lease if attendance dropped below one million.
+Rumors swirled Johnson intended to keep the team in Kansas City for only a few years before moving it to Los Angeles.
 However, those were mooted when the Brooklyn Dodgers moved there.

-The team drew 1,393,054 fans in 1955, its first year in Kansas City—the third-highest figure in baseball (behind only the Yankees and Milwaukee Braves) even as they finished in sixth place with a record of 63-91.
+The team drew 1,393,054 fans in 1955, its first year in Kansas City—the third-highest figure in baseball (behind only the Yankees and Milwaukee Braves) even as they finished in sixth place with a record of 63–91.
 The A's never approached their 1955 attendance figures again, in large part due to a team that was barely competitive and never finished with a winning record over thirteen seasons in Kansas City.
-During Johnson's five years as owner, the Athletics' best record was in 1958, when they finished 73-81, 19 games out of first.
+During Johnson's five years as owner, the Athletics' best record was in 1958, when they finished 73–81, 19 games out of first.

-Rumors abounded almost as soon as the ink dried on the purchase that there had been massive collusion between Johnson and the Yankees, especially when the Yankees opted not to force Johnson to pay them an indemnity for moving the Athletics.
+Rumors abounded almost as soon as the ink dried on the purchase where there had been massive collusion between Johnson and the Yankees, especially when the Yankees opted not to force Johnson to pay them an indemnity for moving the Athletics.
 Under major-league rules of the time, by virtue of owning the Blues, the Yankees also owned the major league rights to Kansas City.
 Those claims grew louder with a series of trades between the Yankees and A's.
 With few exceptions, these trades were heavily slanted in favor of the Yankees, with the A's getting very little in return.
 For example, ten players from the 1961 Yankees, reckoned as one of the best teams of all time, came from the A's.
 The trades led fans and other teams to accuse the A's of being little more than a Yankee farm team at the major league level.
 Bill Veeck, for instance, recalled that under Johnson, the A's were "nothing more than a loosely controlled Yankee farm club."

-In March 1960, Johnson was returning from watching the Athletics in spring training when he was fatally stricken with a cerebral hemorrhage.
-He died at Good Samaritan Hospital in West Palm Beach, Florida on March 3 at the age of 54.
-Later that season, his estate sold its controlling interest in the team to Charles O. Finley, who moved the A's to Oakland and assembled a sports dynasty there in the early 1970s.
+On March 3, 1960, Johnson was returning from watching the Athletics in spring training when he was fatally stricken with a cerebral hemorrhage.
+He died at Good Samaritan Hospital in West Palm Beach, Florida later that day at the age of 54.
+Later that season, his estate sold its controlling interest in the team to medical insurance executive Charles O. Finley, who moved the A's to Oakland and assembled a sports dynasty there in the early 1970s.